michaelkpfeifer/effective-interest-rate-elixir/README.md

 ### Introduction

-The EffectiveInterestRate module provides a function for computing the effective interest rate of a strem of payments in a very general case.
+The EffectiveInterestRate module provides a function for computing the effective interest rate of a stream of payments in a very general case.

 ### Payment Streams